 Add egg yolk and heavy whipping cream and mix well.

 Beat the egg in a small bowl and brush top of the pastry so it will turn nice golden brown.
 Sprinkle black sesame seeds on top.

 Bake for 20-25 minutes, or until golden brown.
 Let cool a bit and ready to serve in 10 minutes.

 You can freeze the baked and cooled pies.
-Wrap in aluminum foil and put in a freezer bag.
+Wrap them in aluminum foil and put them in a freezer bag.
 To serve, reheat the pie at 350 ºF (180 ºC) for 10-15 minutes, until crisp and flaky.